verbio-technologies/python-verbio-speech-center/README.md

 - **There is no limit on the amount of projects that can be created.**

-## Speech synthesizer (TTS)
+## Text-To-Speech

 Verbio's Speech Center allows to synthesize text in a whole catalogue of voices.
-Access the `cli-client` directory to run `synthesizer.py` located inside to test Speech Center's speech synthesis (TTS) capabilities.
+Access the `cli-client` directory to run `synthesizer.py` located inside to test Speech Center's Text-To-Speech (TTS) capabilities.
 Before proceeding, the client needs either a valid token for Speech Center or the user's client credentials.
 Please check the **Customer Credentials** section of this README before proceeding if you haven't got either.

 **Example for text to speech**
 Synthesize request using valid token: